Oases in the Desert

-Extremes on the Galapagos Islands have helped to shape the physical characteristics and tolerances of the tortoises on different islands and the same general process of natural selection has affected pupfish which inhabit wetlands along the Amargosa River.
 The fish have, for example, developed/retained an ability to live in water that is 2.5 times more saline than seawater.
-With regard to temperature, some pupfish are able to live for short periods in water temperatures equal to 107° Fahrenheit.
-Both of these adaptations are important in a desert environment where water saltiness and temperatures are significantly greater than other areas in the United States.
+Some pupfish are able to live for short periods in water temperatures equal to 107°F. Both of these adaptations are important in a desert environment where water saltiness and temperatures are significantly greater than other areas in the United States.
 Each type of pupfish has evolved to the extent that they are physically distinct and genetically different.
-Differences in breeding behavior have been documented for pupfish in habitats that are relatively close to one other but possess different environmental conditions.
-In a similar vein, genetic variation has also been found in different populations of speckled dace along the Amargosa River.
 This fact suggests that "each desert wetland community functions as an evolutionarily significant unit" (Sada et. al 1995).